kalviumcommunity/S89_Accidental_Google_Searches/Readme.md

 ## Why This Project:
 I chose this project because it combines humor with full-stack development, making learning fun.
 It’s unique, engaging, and involves key backend concepts like authentication, database operations, and API handling.
 By building this, I will gain hands-on experience in user authentication, CRUD operations, API development, and database management while creating something that people can enjoy.

+## My opinion
+  Totally this is the project i wanted to do it has some basic features and all.
+This is only a basic project not a fully thing.